borenstein-lab/MIMOSA/README.md

 ## Contents

 - **mimosa**: R package to generate community-specific metabolic network model, use the model to make metabolite predictions and identify consistent and contrasting metabolite variation, identify potential taxonomic contributors to metabolite variation, and shuffle the community metabolic network for comparison of results with a null model.
+Some functions require downloaded files from the KEGG database (Kanehisa and Goto, 2000).

 You can install **mimosa** using the `devtools` package in R:
 ```R